 A lot of architects

-Traditional architectural renderers, digital architectural renderers and interior designers of my generation are ignore the opportunity that is social media, and we're losing potential business because of it.
+ignore the opportunity that is social media, and we're losing potential

-We know we should have created four or five basic accounts and begun posting simple stuff to them on a regular basis, but we haven't made the time for it.
+five basic accounts and begun posting simple stuff to them on a regular

 We believe

-it is our purpose to passionately illustrate our client's architectural design ideas while providing a reassuring level of comfort and dependability.
+architectural design ideas while providing a reassuring level of comfort

-Even in this digital design age, there is a place for the loose architectural rendering.
+Even in this digital design age, there is a place for the loose

-It is fast where other architectural rendering techniques are slow.
-It is non-commital,
+It is fast where other architectural rendering

-where digital rendering has to be precise in order to look good.
+be precise in order to look good.
 It's also not a bad metaphor for life

-Loose architectural renderings and sketches are still one of the most important architectural rendering techniques.
+architectural renderings and sketches are still one of the most

 In this example, the author uses felt tip pen to work directly on top of the soft pencil sketch used to visualize the space and develop the design before the architect's eyes.